agricultural health inspection

 Challenges Facing SENAVEN

-To remain effective, SENAVEN must continually adapt policies, invest in technology, and train personnel to address emerging agricultural challenges.
+To remain effective, SENAVEN must continually adapt policies, invest in latest technology for monitoring and diagnostics, and ensure ongoing training for its personnel to address these emerging agricultural challenges.

 Digital Transformation in Agricultural Oversight